Constraining FRB Microstructure with Polarised Shot Noise: Back-Of-The-Envelope Derivation of the Expected Variance of the Polarisation Angle

-\section{Back-of-the-envelope derivation of the expected variance of the polarisation angle}
+\section{Back-Of-The-Envelope Derivation of the Expected Variance of the Polarisation Angle}

 We give a sanity check for the expected variance of the polarisation angle (PA) under the microshot model introduced in the main text.
-Let the envelope have FWHM $W_0$ (ms) and each microshot have FWHM $w_i = f_i W_0$, where $f_i \in [f_{\min}, f_{\max}]$.
-For an order-of-magnitude estimate we replace the width fraction by its mean
+Let the envelope have FWHM $W_0$ (ms) and each microshot have FWHM $w_i$, with fractional width $w_i/W_0 \in [w_{\min}, w_{\max}]$.
+For an order-of-magnitude estimate we replace the fractional width by its mean

 Write $\kappa \equiv 2\sqrt{2\log{2}}$ so that FWHM$\to\sigma$ via $\sigma = \text{FWHM}/\kappa$.
-A thin-screen exponential scattering response with timescale $\tau$ (ms) broadens Gaussian widths in quadrature,
+A thin-screen exponential scattering response with timescale $\tau_0$ (ms) broadens Gaussian widths in quadrature,

 with $\sigma_W = W_0/\kappa$ and $\sigma_w = w/\kappa$.
 The corresponding broadened FWHM measures are

 If $N$ microshots occur within the envelope, the number that effectively contribute at any time scales with the broadened-width ratio.
 Defining